kowkunt-production/wp-news-tape-plugin/README.md

 WP News Tape is not merely a plugin; it is the foundation of a two-sided content ecosystem.
 On one side, site owners receive effortless content freshness.
 On the other, content creators and marketers gain access to a distributed network of targeted publishing surfaces.
 This network effect creates a defensible competitive position and a scalable recurring revenue model with high margins and low marginal cost.

-**The Ask**

-We are seeking investment to accelerate development, scale user acquisition, and unlock the full potential of the network syndication model before competitors emerge.
-The opportunity is to build the definitive content distribution layer for the open web, powered by the world’s largest website platform.